carozum/developping-ai-applications/documentation/readMe.md

 - stricter thresholds may result in *fewer false negative* (students communications in a school...).
 To flag more content even if that means accidentally flagging some non-violations.
 The goal is here to minimize the number of missed violations so called false negatives
 - or more lenient thresholds may result in *fewer false positive* (communication, law enforcement) so reports on crimes are not accidentally flagged.
 Incorrectly flagging a crime report here would be an example of false positive.

-### Speech to text audio transcription endpoint with whisper
+### audio endpoint : Speech to text transcription  with whisper
 - model Whisper
 - audio transcripts
     - automating meeting transcripts